abeldekat/lazyflex.nvim/README.md

 # lazyflex.nvim

-:exclamation **Update**: This repository has been archived on 20240329
+:exclamation: **Update**: This repository has been archived on 20240329